BTS Is The Most Popular K-Pop Boy Band In The Industry Today But Are They Starting To Fade? [Opinion]

 As many of my faithful readers know, there are only a select few K-pop boy bands that I really like.
 I will admit that one of them is BTS.
 Also known as Bangtan Sonyeondan, Bangtan Boys, or the Bulletproof Boy Scouts, the seven-member boy band — Jin, Suga, J-Hope, Rap Monster, Jimin, V, and Jungkook — is one of the most popular K-pop acts in general in the industry today.

 What makes them so appealing to me is that by all accounts, they shouldn’t be as big as they are simply because they are signed under a small entertainment label and agency, Big Hit Entertainment.
 To give you an idea just how small Big Hit is, BTS is currently one of two musical acts they have signed to them.
 Overall, said two musical acts are also the only two signed under them too.
-They have no actors, no actresses, and no stand-alone solists.
-Why they don’t even have a girl group under them either.
+They have no actors, no actresses, and no stand-alone soloists.
+Why, they don’t even have a girl group under them either.

 Nevertheless, BTS has become so popular that in a recent survey this year, they were recognized as the most popular K-pop boy band in the industry even by the “Big Three” (SM Entertainment, YG Entertainment, and JYP Entertainment).
 That alone is an accomplishment worth noting.

-However, being a member of the A.R.M.Y., I am talking with my fellow A.R.M.Y. members in chat groups and fan clubs and I am realizing something debilitating: BTS is starting to fade.
-I know a lot of K-pop fans especially the newer members of the A.R.M.Y. won’t believe me when I make such a claim but the ones who have stuck with BTS can see the writing on the wall.
+However, being a member of the A.R.M.Y., I am talking with my fellow A.R.M.Y. members in chat groups and fan clubs, and I am realizing something debilitating: BTS is starting to fade.
+I know a lot of K-pop fans especially the newer members of the A.R.M.Y. won’t believe me when I make such a claim, but the ones who have stuck with BTS can see the writing on the wall.
 So why do we think BTS is starting to fade?
 Let me break it down for you.

 Popularity Brings More Opportunities That Cut Into Fan Interaction — Any seasoned A.R.M.Y. member who stuck with the boy band since their debut back in 2013 will tell you one of their reasons for loving BTS is their fan interaction.
-For a whole year, BTS did not release an official albums.
+For a whole year, BTS did not release an official album.
 Instead, they heavily communicated and interacted with the K-pop community via social media.
 The boy band members would talk about themselves, show interest in their fans with one-on-one chats, and every now and then, they would release a song to show off their skills more so than to earn a huge hit.

 The year of interaction meant that when BTS officially debuted, they already had an established fan base to help them on their way.
 Such a tactic was so successful, a lot of newer K-pop acts are now doing it.
 K.A.R.D. and Loona are good examples as they are constantly interacting with fans, releasing a song here and there, yet both have yet to “officially debut” as they are slowly revealing new members (K.A.R.D. is actually seven members while Loona is 12 members).
 Crazy right?